olahsymbo/activity-recognition/README.md

 # Human Activity Recognition using Decision Tree

-This project focuses on using decision tree classifier for human activity recognition from data obtained from data captured using mobile sensors
+This project focuses on using decision tree classifier for human activity recognition from data captured using mobile sensor.
 The data consists of a group of 30 individuals within the age of 19-48 years, who volunteered to participate.
 Each subject performed six different activities: